bhaveshj2611/hirademy-app-flutter/README.md

 - **Component-based Architecture:** The application follows a component-based architecture to modularize code and promote reusability.
 - **State Management:** State management is handled using the Provider package, following best practices to manage application state efficiently.
-- **Routing Functionality:** Flutter's built-in routing functionality is implemented to navigate between different pages/screens in the application.
+- **Routing Functionality:** Flutter's built-in routing functionality is implemented using routes files and proper structure to ease out navigation.
 - **Error Handling:** Proper error handling is implemented to gracefully handle errors that may occur during API requests or other operations.
 - **Loading States:** Loading states are displayed to indicate when data is being fetched from APIs or when any asynchronous operation is in progress.
 - **Responsive Design:** The application adheres to responsive design principles to ensure it is mobile-friendly and provides a consistent user experience across different screen sizes.